-The District has been involved in the development of Indirect Potable Reuse in Silicon Valley and in Direct Potable Reuse research.
-In 2010 and 2013 the California state legislature mandated that the state Department of Public Health (now Division of Drinking Water), in consultation with the state Water Resources Control Board, report on the feasibility of developing uniform water recycling criteria for direct potable reuse by December 31, 2016.
-The state Water Resources Control Board released its draft report in September 2016 which suggests direct potable reuse is feasible but requires additional research.
+Valley Water has been involved in the development of Indirect Potable Reuse in Silicon Valley and in Direct Potable Reuse research.
+In 2010 and 2013, the California state legislature mandated that the state Department of Public Health (now Division of Drinking Water), in consultation with the State Water Resources Control Board, report on the feasibility of developing uniform water recycling criteria for direct potable reuse by December 31, 2016.
+The State Water Resources Control Board released its draft report in September 2016 which suggests direct potable reuse is feasible but requires additional research.
+In 2017, AB 574 (Quirk) was signed into law requiring the State Water Board to establish a framework for regulating direct potable reuse by June 1, 2018.
+The first draft of the framework was released in April 2018, followed by a second edition in August 2019.

 Continue to facilitate the creation of coalitions and efforts to support adequately funding recycled and purified water and other programs that will allow full integration of storm water, groundwater recharge, flood water, gray water, and indirect and direct reuse.
-Initiate discussions with Congressional members and the EPA as needed as state direct potable reuse criteria and regulations are developed.
+Initiate discussions with Congressional members and the EPA as needed to further the development of regulations for direct potable use.